8bitmp3/jax-ai-stack/docs/getting_started_with_jax_for_AI.md

 +++ {"id": "lst3E34dgrLc"}

-This dataset consists of 8x8 pixelized images of hand-written digits along with labels, and we can visualize a handful of them this way:
+This dataset consists of `8x8` pixelated images of hand-written digits and their corresponding labels.
+Let’s visualize a handful of them with [`matplotlib`](https://matplotlib.org/stable/tutorials/index):

 ```{code-cell}
 :id: Y8cMntSdfyyT